realprogrammersusevim/cli-tools/README.md

 - `rename` renames a directory of files in sequential order
 - `sinceblock` gets the number of minutes since the last Bitcoin block (must be run from a Bitcoin node)
 - `rmbadges` quickly toggles dock notification badges on macOS
+- `diffchar` finds the number of characters that don't match between two strings.
+  Helpful for checking for differences in DNA.